J. Stapleton Roy

 James Stapleton Roy (芮效俭 (Ruì Xiàojiǎn); born June 16, 1935) is a former senior United States diplomat specializing in Asian affairs.
-A fluent Chinese speaker, Roy spent much of his career in East Asia, where his assignments included Bangkok (twice), Hong Kong, Taipei, Beijing (twice), Singapore, and Jakarta.
-He also specialized in Soviet affairs and served in Moscow at the height of the Cold War.
-Ambassador Roy served as Assistant Secretary of State for Intelligence and Research from 1999 to 2000.
+A fluent Chinese speaker, Roy spent much of his career in East Asia, where his assignments included twice in Bangkok, Hong Kong, Taipei, and Beijing, once in Singapore, and Jakarta.
+He also specialize in Soviet affairs, and had served in Moscow at the height of the Cold War.
+Roy also served as Assistant Secretary of State for Intelligence and Research from 1999 to 2000.

 Early life and education

 Roy was born in Nanking, China, where his father, Andrew Tod Roy, was a Presbyterian missionary and teacher who stayed on in China until he was denounced by the new government and expelled in 1951.
-His brother was David Tod Roy, a noted scholar and translator of Chinese literature.
-While in Shanghai, he attended Shanghai American School (SAS), but left China and SAS when the school was closed in 1949 following the Communist takeover of Shanghai.
-He attended Mount Hermon School (now Northfield Mount Hermon) and Princeton University, where he was elected to Phi Beta Kappa and graduated magna cum laude with an A.B. in history in 1956 after completing a senior thesis titled "The Revisionists and the Coming of the War to America."
+His brother was David Tod Roy, a noted scholar, and translator of Chinese literature.

+While in Shanghai, Roy attended Shanghai American School, but left China when the school was closed in 1949 following the Communist takeover of Shanghai.
+He attended Mount Hermon School (now Northfield Mount Hermon) and Princeton University, where he was elected to Phi Beta Kappa and graduated magna cum laude with a Bachelor of Arts degree in history in 1956 after completing a senior thesis titled "The Revisionists and the Coming of the War to America."